bakame-php/stackwatch/README.md

 ```

 > [!IMPORTANT]
-> The command line requires `symfony\console` and the `psr\log` interfaces to work.
+> The command line requires `symfony\console`, `symfony\process` and the `psr\log` packages to work.

 > [!CAUTION]
-> The command line can scan your full codebase if you specify a directory instead of a path.
-The
-> json output is a NDJSON each line representing the result of a successful file scan.
+> The json output is a NDJSON each line representing the result of a successful file scan.

 ### Exporters